juhariis/ess/EuropeanSocialSurvey.md

 The following pairwise correlation graph gives a view into some of the above.
 And the diagnostic graphs produced in the model give more.

+Multicollinearity was handled already earlier when we chose only one variable out of a set which was highly correlated with each other.

 ``` r
 p_pairs <- ggpairs(
   ds_subset_50_ave %>%